ninabarzh/ipa/content/en/docs/guides/account.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 10
-description: "From passwords and 2FA to removing unwanted access, this section walks through how to make your accounts yours again—quietly, calmly, and without tipping anyone off.
+description: "From passwords and 2FA to removing unwanted access, this section walks through how to make your accounts yours again, quietly, calmly, and without tipping anyone off.
 Whether it’s email, social media, or banking, control starts here."
 ---

 ## How to change your password safely

 Changing your password is one of the simplest ways to stop someone poking around in your digital life.
 But if you suspect your accounts are being watched, it pays to be strategic, not sudden.

-1. Use a device they can’t access: If you think your regular phone or computer might be watched, try using a different one—like a trusted friend’s, or a public library machine.
+1. Use a device they can’t access: If you think your regular phone or computer might be watched, try using a different one, like a trusted friend’s, or a public library machine.
 Quietly, of course.

-2. Start with the email account: Most other accounts—banking, social media, storage—are linked to your email.
+2. Start with the email account: Most other accounts, banking, social media, storage, are linked to your email.
 If someone has access to your inbox, they can often reset everything else.

 3. Use a long, unique password: Make it something no one could guess, even if they know your birthday, your pet's name, or the name of your secondary school.
 Example: `RainyTeacups!MarchingOtters2025`

-4. Keep it somewhere safe—but not obvious: If you must write it down, hide it well.
+4. Keep it somewhere safe, but not obvious: If you must write it down, hide it well.
 Not taped under your laptop, not in a notes app titled “Passwords”.

 5. Don’t do everything at once: If you're worried someone might notice changes, take your time.
 Prioritise the most important accounts and space out the rest.
 It’s a marathon, not a password sprint.

 6. Check for alerts: Some accounts notify users when passwords are changed.
-If you think this could cause trouble, consider timing the change carefully—or doing it alongside other changes to reduce suspicion.
+If you think this could cause trouble, consider timing the change carefully, or doing it alongside other changes to reduce suspicion.

 ---